-When you start up a new business, you will need a business licence.
-Once a business licence is in place, you can start to take on employees.
+When you start a business, you need a business licence.
+Once you have a business licence, you can employ staff.

-Before taking on an employee, you must check that they have a registration card.
+Before employing someone you must check that they have a registration card.

-The registration card will show the person's residential and employment status.
-It will be one of the following:
+A registration card shows the person's residential and employment status.
+There are 4 categories of statuses:

-When the employee shows you their registration card, you should also:
+When the person shows you their registration card:

 - ask for photo ID